 852 Hz – LA – Returning to Spiritual Order

-None of my reservations prevents me from trying the Solfeggio Frequencies myself, of course.
+Not only is the attribution of these special properties to each of the Solfeggio Frequencies dubious, but historically it’s challenging (but not impossible) to accurately reproduce without modern tools, which calls into question the “ancient” nature of these frequencies.
+Anyway, whatever reservations I may have had never prevented me from trying the Solfeggio Frequencies myself.
 I’ve used Solfeggio Frequencies on a number of projects: Deltadream (396 Hz), Hibernation (417 Hz), Aurora (528 Hz) are each based on a single Solfeggio Frequency while Solfeggio Suite and Solfeggio Cycle feature all Solfeggio Frequencies.

 Musical Notes of the Solfeggio Frequencies